Superman Joins a Union! | MissLiberty.com

-Superman negotiates with his union shop steward over what heroics he will be allowed to do.
-[3 min/ Unions & monopolies]
+In this 3-minute clip, comedian Stephen Crowder imagines what a world where superheroes are unionized — and Superman has to negotiate with his union shop steward over what heroics he will be allowed to do.

 Miss Liberty's Film & Documentary World